0xfps/Merkle-Tree-Length-Finder/README.md

 # Merkle-Tree-Length-Finder
-Return the length of a Merkle Tree using its base length.
+A contract that returns the length of a Merkle Tree using its base length.